drshahizan/BDM/portfolio/readme.md

 https://github.com/abhisheknaiidu/awesome-github-profile-readme

 ## Folder Structure
-You must place your file in the submission folder.
-Within the [`submission`](./submission) folder, create a folder called your `group_id`.
-Name the default file as `index.php`.
+You must place your portfolio in the Portfolio folder.
+Within the [`portfolio`](./portfolio) folder, create a folder called your `github_id`.
+Name the default file as `readme.md`.
+You can add any file related to your portfolio.
 Suggested folder structure for this project:

-A folder structure for a Malaysian culture system with CSS, JS, HTML, database, PHP, and reporting:
+A folder structure for portfolio as below:

 ```
 📁 portfolio